AK6263/Sierpinski-s-gasket/README.md

 # Sierpinski-s-gasket
-construction of Sierpinski triangle using chaos game.
+Generation of Sierpinski triangle using chaos game.
 I have created an animation of a fractal using chaos game.
 The modules used are turtle and random.